 Studying in a Language Other Than English (LOTE)

 If you are studying subjects in a LOTE you are advised to attain UTS Level 8 language proficiency before departure.
 You will also need to meet your host university’s language requirements.
+A specific language test or certificate (eg. DAAD for Germany) may be required.

 Selecting subjects at the partner university